PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-06 12:11:35
+Last updated: 2024-04-06 12:12:08
-Random Quote: Euron Greyjoy is no man's notion of a king, if half of what Theon said of him was true.  -  Robb Stark
+Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler